ligato/vpp-base/README.md

 ## Quickstart

-Following command will get you vpp-base image that comes with recent version of VPP:
+To get the latest vpp-base image that contains recent VPP version from the [master repository][packagecloud-fdio] on packagecloud.io

 ```sh
 # get the latest image